-Heartwarming because Angie spends most of the movie commenting on what a jerk Greg is.
+Heartwarming, because Angie spends most of the movie commenting on what a jerk Greg is.

 In the second movie, Greg and Holly talk at a retirment home, and realize their family lives are similar.

-At the end of the third movie as Heathers birthday party is ruined, Holly tells Greg her sister deserved it, then out of no where she holds Greg's hand, likely becoming an offical couple.
+At the end of the third movie as Heathers birthday party is ruined, Holly tells Greg her sister deserved it, then out of no where she holds Greg's hand, likely becoming an official couple.